 Moh received her B.A.
 (Hons.) and M.A. in Economics from the University of Connecticut, M.S. in Global Affairs from NYU, and J.D. from CUNY School of Law.
 She is admitted in CT and NY.

-Amisha R. Patel is a litigator based out of the Washington, D.C. office of Orrick, Herrington & Sutcliffe LLP.
-Her practice includes complex commercial litigation, antitrust, and intellectual property matters.
-She has represented clients in state and federal district and appellate courts, and before the U.S. Federal Trade Commission and foreign competition authorities.
+Amisha R. Patel is a litigator based out of the Washington, D.C. office of Dechert LLP.
+Her practice includes complex commercial litigation, class action defense, and white collar investigations.
 Amisha engages in significant pro bono work related to immigrant rights and diversity issues.
 She is also committed to community responsibility and diversity in the legal profession.
-Most recently, she was honored with Orrick’s 2015 Diversity Award for her contributions in enhancing diversity and inclusion within the firm and the legal profession generally.
+In 2017, Amisha was honored with the South Asian Bar Association (SABA) of North America Rising Star Award.
+She currently serves as co-chair of the South Asian Women Attorney's Network (SAWAN), a division of SABA North America.

-Amisha received her J.D. from The George Washington University Law School, where she currently teaches as an adjunct professor in the Scholarly Writing Program.
+Amisha received her J.D. from The George Washington University Law School, where she taught as an adjunct professor in the Scholarly Writing Program for seven years.
 During law school, she was Executive Managing Editor of The George Washington International Law Review and a student-attorney in the Immigration Clinic.
 Amisha received her B.A. in government and history from Dartmouth College.

 Vice-President of Programming